Canon M6 vs Nikon D7000

 It is notable that the M6 offers wifi support, while the D7000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
+Both the M6 and the D7000 have been discontinued, but can regularly be found used on eBay.
+The D7000 was replaced by the Nikon D7100, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M6 or the Nikon D7000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS M6: